TickTalk 5 Review (2026): Better Battery & Smarter GPS

 I tested video calls across a range of conditions over the eight weeks:

-My son primarily used video calling in three scenarios: calling me when he arrived at a friend's house after school, quick check-ins during weekend activities, and the occasional "Dad, look at this cool bug" call that every parent secretly loves.
+Our tester primarily used video calling in three scenarios: calling home when he arrived at a friend's house after school, quick check-ins during weekend activities, and the occasional "Dad, look at this cool bug" call that every parent secretly loves.
 In all of those typical, real-world use cases, the video calling worked reliably.

 One limitation worth noting: Video calls are limited to contacts in the TickTalk app.
 Your kid can't video call a random phone number.
 The other person needs either the TickTalk app on their phone or their own TickTalk watch.
-For our family, this meant I installed the app on my phone and my wife's phone, and that covered 90% of the people my son would need to call.
+For our testing setup, this meant I installed the app on my phone and another parent had it on theirs, and that covered 90% of the people our tester would need to call.
 Grandparents required a bit of coaching to get the app set up, but once running, it worked.

 TickTalk uses a quad-positioning system -- GPS, GLONASS, Wi-Fi positioning, and cell tower triangulation (LBS) -- to determine the watch's location.
 In practice, this means the watch tries multiple methods and uses whichever provides the best accuracy in the current environment.